-- U.S. Average Monthly Active Users: We currently forecast this figure to increase from 51 million in 2013 to 110 million by the end of our forecast period.
+- U.S. Average Monthly Active Users: We currently forecast this figure to increase from 61 million in 2014 to over 110 million by the end of our forecast period.
 However, there could be an upside of about 20% if this figure was to reach 150 million instead.

 Twitter is an online platform for self-expression and real-time conversation.
 The updates and messages posted by users are termed as 'tweets,' and are limited to 140 characters.
 This essentially enables a quick exchange of information, while maintaining the conciseness and relevance of the messages.
-The company had close to 284 million average monthly active users during the third quarter of 2014.
+The company had close to 288 million average monthly active users at the end of 2014.

 Twitter earns revenue through advertising and data licensing, with the advertising business accounting for a majority of its revenues.
 The company charges advertisers and marketers for promoting their tweets and Twitter accounts.
 Additionally, it charges data re-sellers for access to user tweets.
 Ninety-four out of top 100 ad age advertisers used Twitter's services in 2013.

 We believe that the United States Advertising business is the primary source of value for Twitter because: